RachelCodes42/regex-tutorial/README.md

 ---

-Feel free to replace `[your-regex-pattern-here]` with your actual regex pattern.
-Additionally, in each of the sections, you should provide detailed explanations and examples of the concepts you're explaining in your regex tutorial.
+Feel free to replace `[your-regex-pattern-here]` with your actual regex pattern and `[Your Name]` with your name or the name of the actual author of the tutorial.
+Additionally, you should include a `LICENSE` file in your project directory that contains the full text of the MIT License.
+This is common practice to clarify the licensing terms of your project.

----